One of the most popular categories in the Web Retailer directory is also the most complex: Multichannel Management.

 Whereas inventory and channel management tools might support anywhere from two channels (eBay and Amazon, for example) to tens of marketplaces, Feed Management tools can support hundreds or even thousands of channels.

-Browse the directory for Feed Management tools, including reviews, news, related discussions, compatibility information and pricing.
+Browse the directory for Channel Feed Management tools, including reviews, news, related discussions, compatibility information and pricing.

 Does supporting so many channels make Feed Management tools better than Multichannel Management tools?
 Not really.
 They simply serve a different need.
 Users of Feed Management tools tend to be “brands”, or at least have their own webstore as the main focus of their ecommerce operations.
 They already have the essential back-office operations covered (inventory, shipping, purchasing etc.) and just want to streamline the marketing side of their business.